titoghose/Q-Pi/README.md

 *file_name* must be the full path to the location of the data file.
 All intermediate outputs will be saved in a folder with the name *Data_file_name*.

-A few advanced options are provided:
+A few advanced optional user-based modifications are available:

 ```
 python qpi.py [Data/file_name.nd2] -lb [LB] -ub [UB] -p -w [WIN]